 The Weiss Center for the Arts offers excellent studio facilities.
 There are separate studios for photography, drawing, painting and printmaking in the Weiss building.
 Each studio is well equipped and allows students to learn basic to advanced techniques in all medias.
 Art History classes are taught in smart classrooms that are equipped with slide, film, video, audio and computer projected equipment.
-Dickinson College's Visual Resource Center, also located in Weiss, contains approximately 200,000 35mm slide transparencies and is currently digitizing its collection, which are available to all students and faculty on campus.
+Dickinson College's Visual Resources Center, also located in Weiss, contains approximately 200,000 35mm slide transparencies and is currently digitizing its collection, which are available to all students and faculty on campus.

 The Trout Gallery, along with housing Dickinson College's permanent collections of art--which range in time from Classical Greece to the 20th Century--maintains a varied and frequently changing exhibition schedule of historical, contemporary and multicultural materials.
 The Trout Gallery is, at once, an educational branch of the College and a fine arts museum for the Carlisle/Greater Harrisburg area.
-The Gallery serves the college community as an interdisciplinary resource for studio art, art history, modern languages, international studies, and classical archeology courses.
+The Gallery serves the college community as an interdisciplinary resource for studio art, art history, modern languages, international studies, and classical archaeology courses.
 Within the Department of Art & Art History, the Gallery offers advanced art history majors the yearly opportunity to curate an exhibition of objects from the College's collections.
 Internships in the Gallery are offered to superior art majors during their senior year.